 The first round of the Reigniting Clinical Supervision course kicked off on 5th of Feb, 2018, and it was oversubscribed by practitioners and supervisors from US, Canada, Finland, Singapore, Australia!
-To date, more than 100 therapists, supervisors and leaders in the mental health field have gone through this RCS course
+To date, hundreds of therapists, supervisors and leaders in the mental health field have gone through this RCS course

 You will be provided each module on a "drip by drip basis on Mondays and Fridays.
 You will be notified on your email.

 Thereafter, you can access and review all the previous materials at your own pace, as you wish.

 When you are signed up for this course, you will automatically receive